jchristopherinc/xkcd-936/README.md

 Generates XKCD Style passwords.

-You can configure word count, add delimiters as of now, specify minumum/maximum characters per word and the number of suggestions.
+You can configure word count, add delimiters, specify minumum/maximum characters per word and the number of suggestions.

 ## To-Do